Attachment Trauma & Grief Therapy for Adults Michigan

 You kept showing up for everyone.
-Now you're here, finally ready to let someone show up for you.
+Now you're finally ready to let someone show up for you.

-You've read the books.
-You understand your patterns.
-But understanding hasn't made the anxiety quieter, the relationships easier, or the self-abandonment stop.
 That's not a failure of insight.
 That's what attachment trauma does.

 If Any of These Sound Familiar, You're in the Right Place